Compliance February 7, 2026 | 10 min read

 CSV exports from exchanges, transaction histories, and wallet connections should be backed up regularly.
 Exchanges change export formats or cease operations.
 Anyone who doesn't secure the data in time may not be able to obtain it later.

-TX-Partner Crypto Documentation
+TX-Partner Crypto Accounting

 TX-Partner specializes in exactly this preparation: making the transaction history in the crypto tax tool complete, correct, and understandable – audit-ready for tax advisors and tax authorities.